 Cracked or Damaged Teeth

 Even a small crack can irritate the nerves inside a tooth.
 Biting pressure throughout the day may trigger inflammation that becomes more painful later in the evening.
+A severely cracked tooth is often considered a dental emergency and should be evaluated as soon as possible.

 Impacted Wisdom Teeth